 Let them breathe.
 If you’ve taken the mushrooms out of their packaging, storing them in a paper bag in the fridge is ideal.
 This prevents them from spoiling faster.

 Steam, saute, then freeze.
 It’s possible to extend the shelf life of raw mushrooms by cooking them.
-Freezing mushrooms this way requires airtight containers or freezer bags to make sure no airborne contaminants get in.
+Freezing mushrooms this way requires airtight containers or freezer bags to prevent airborne contaminants from entering.

 Better safe than sorry

-If your mushrooms smell funny or look strange, it’s probably best to throw it out.
+If your mushrooms smell funny or look strange, it’s probably best to throw them out.
 It may be a waste of food, but it’s a small price to pay for your health and safety.
-Just remember to only buy a smaller amount next time and follow the tips above for better storage!
+Remember only to buy a smaller amount next time and follow the tips above for better storage!